Collect Call from Prison

 Check the forwarding code in your country and make sure you never use it when asked to by someone else.
 For example, in US the code to forward your number if you belong to the Verizon network is *72.
 To deactivate it, it is *73.
 Whether you are in Australia, the United Kingdom or Canada, always find out these numbers for your specific network!

-Make your family and friends aware of this scam by sharing it on social media using the buttons provided.
+Make your family and friends aware of the Collect Call From Prison scam by sharing it on social media using the buttons provided.
 You can also officially report the scammers to the Federal Trade Commission (FTC) using the link below:

 How to protect yourself more: